genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 You will get familiar with all these concepts in the next lessons.

-## Setting up Workstation and Environment
+## Setting up your workstation and environment

 So let's get started by setting up your [workstation](#workstation-setup) and the development [environment](#environment-setup).